mclevey/CV/cv_mclevey.md

 ## University of Waterloo

+\ind 2021 Member of the Administrative Committee, Faculty of Environment.

 \ind 2021 Chair of the Environment Faculty Council, Faculty of Environment.

 \ind 2020 Faculty Association University of Waterloo (FAUW), Member of Council of Representatives, Department of Knowledge Integration.